CoKe: Localized Contrastive Learning for Robust Keypoint Detection: Experiments

 \subsection{Experimental Setup}

-\textit{Evaluation Protocol.} Following the standard experimental setup, we use PCK=0.1 (percentage of correct keypoints), as the evaluation metric.
-PCK considers a keypoint to be correct if its $L_2$ pixel distance from the ground truth keypoint location is less than $0.1 \cdot max(h, w)$, where $h$ and $w$ are the object’s bounding box pixel size.
-We evaluate each object category by computing the average accuracy on the visible keypoints over all the test images.
+\textbf{Evaluation Protocol.} Evaluation is done using the standard Percentage of Correct Keypoints (PCK) metric which reports the percentage of detections that fall within a normalized distance of the ground truth. we use PCK=0.1 for PASCAL3D+, ObjectNet3D and OccludedPASCAL3D+ datasets following the standard experimental protocol.
+For MPII, we use PCKh=0.5 as the evaluation metric.
+Distance is normalized by a fraction of the head size (PCKh).
+We follow the common protocol of evaluating each object category by computing the average accuracy on the visible keypoints over all the test images.

-\textit{Training Setup.} We use the standard train-val-test split for all the datasets.
-For training we use a batch size of 64.
-In each image, we randomly choose 20 clutter points as a group and the clutter bank contains 1024 groups.
+\textbf{Training Setup.} We use the standard train-val-test split for all the datasets.
+We use a batch size of $64$ for training.
+For each image, we randomly select a group of $20$ clutter points.
+The full clutter bank consists of $1024$ such groups.
 We choose the clutter features to be within two pixels distance to the keypoint annotation in the feature map.
-We choose to use the non-parametric softmax \cite{wu2018unsupervised} to calculate the similarity between features and banks.
+We use the non-parametric softmax \cite{wu2018unsupervised} to calculate the similarity between features and banks.
 The temperature parameter\cite{hinton2015distilling} that controls the concentration level of the distribution is set to $\tau=0.7$.
-We compute the baseline following the basic settings of the Stacked Hourglass Network with 8 stacks.

-\textit{PASCAL3D+ Dataset.} We evaluate our approach on the PASCAL3D+ benchmark.
-The dataset contains 12 man-made object categories with totally 11045 images for training and 10812 images for evaluation.
-Different from some previous work \cite{zhou2018starmap,tulsiani2015viewpoints}, we use all the images for evaluation, including the occluded and truncated ones.
-The number of keypoints ranges from 7 to 15 per category.
+\textbf{PASCAL3D+ Dataset.} The dataset contains 12 man-made object categories with totally training 11045 images and 10812 evaluation images.
+Different from previous works \cite{zhou2018starmap,tulsiani2015viewpoints}, we use all images for evaluation, including occluded and truncated ones.

-\textit{OccludedPASCAL3D+ Dataset.} While it is important to evaluate algorithms on real images of partially occluded objects (see experiments in Section \ref{sec:experiment:occlusion}), simulating occlusion enables us to quantify the effects of partial occlusion more accurately.
-Inspired by the success of dataset with artificially generated partial occlusion in image classification \cite{kortylewski2020combining,kortylewski2020compositional}, part detection \cite{wang2017detecting} and object detection \cite{wang2020compositional} , we use an analogous dataset with artificial occlusion for keypoint detection.
-In particular, we use the \textit{OccludedPASCAL3D+} dataset proposed in \cite{wang2020compositional} for object detection.
-It contains contains all 12 classes of the original PASCAL 3D+ \cite{xiang2014beyond} at various levels of occlusion.
-The occluders, include humans, animals and plants, which were cropped from the MS-COCO dataset \cite{lin2014microsoft} are different from the 12 PASCAL3D+ classes.
-The dataset has a total of 3 occlusion levels, with Lv.1: 20-40\%, Lv.2: 40-60\% and Lv.3: 60-80\% of the object area being occluded.